Skip to Content

 Livestock Manure Operations Wastewater Discharges: Am I Regulated?

-Renewal of the Livestock Manure Compost General Permit No. WQG200000
+TCEQ reissued the Livestock Manure Compost General Permit No. WQG200000.

-If you generate wastewater from a livestock manure composting operation and you plan to dispose of this wastewater by evaporation or beneficial use by irrigation adjacent to water in the state of Texas, you may qualify for coverage under the Livestock Manure Compost General Permit Number WQG200000.
+You may be eligible for coverage under this general permit if you generate wastewater from a livestock manure composting operation and you plan to dispose of this wastewater by evaporation or beneficial use by irrigation adjacent to water in the state

-The general permit is not for operations where the manure is generated on site.
-If you have livestock and compost the manure, find out whether your facility should be permitted as a concentrated animal feeding operation.
+This general permit is not intended for use by operations that generate manure on site.
+If you have livestock and compost the manure, find out whether your facility should be permitted as a concentrated animal feeding operation (CAFO).

 If you have questions, please see our Contact Page or e-mail us at CAFO@tceq.texas.gov.